Ushna-Naeem/-Library-/README.md

 > - Visual Studio 2012
 > - DEV-C++ 5.11
 > - Code::Blocks 17.12
+Although it is best advised top run it on Visual Studio 2012.
 ## Installation
 It is super easy to install the programm.
 You just have to follow the foollowing steps carefully:
 > 1. Downlaod each of the **.txt** , **.cpp** and **.h** files in one single folder.